BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ^^^^^^^^^

    Or image restoration.
 These are methods & algorithms that seek to improve the signal-to-noise ratio in imaging channels.
-This tends to blur / smooth an image’s raw values.
+They tend to blur / smooth an image’s raw values.

 Dimensionality Reduction